 Turtle Time Beach Bar & Grill opened in February 2015 and is fast making a name for itself as the place to be seen at Pinneys Beach.
 The specially constructed 360-degree bar is bright and breezy and offers spectacular views of the nightly Nevisian sunset.

 Want to relax aside the sand in style?
 Head to my favourite hangout Chrishi Beach.
-The only place to be seen on Nevis, rock up to this ocean-front haunt any time of the day or night and unwind to the sound of Hedda’s unique playlists that perfectly complement the stylish interiors of this up-scale beach bar.
+The only place to be seen on the Caribbean island Nevis, rock up to this ocean-front haunt any time of the day or night and unwind to the sound of Hedda’s unique playlists that perfectly complement the stylish interiors of this up-scale beach bar.

 Image – Capturing Executive Chef Mary Parks at work using 4K Photo mode on my LUMIX GH4